 Every element brings its own special ‘edge’ to this salad.
 Start with the watercress…it’s incredibly peppery.
 You can eat the whole thing, leaves, stems and all, they taste great and have a wonderful light crunch.
 The pink grapefruit is sort of sweet, but also slightly sour with a touch bitterness.
 The endive adds more pleasant bitterness, and the red onion brings crunch and a sweet-hot tang to the party.
 The herby basil pierces through it all, but I have to say it’s the dressing that really rocks this salad.

 It’s a combination of pink grapefruit juice, reduced down to a syrup, mixed with olive oil, lemon, hot chili pepper, and lots of tangy sumac.
 Sumac is a middle eastern spice that looks like chili powder and has a vivid citrusy taste.
 Yotam uses a touch of sugar, I substituted honey.
-The dressing is phenomenal.

-Pink Grapefruit and Watercress Salad
+Ottolenghi’s Pink Grapefruit and Watercress Salad

 for the salad